ga-curriculum/controlled-forms-in-react-lab/exercise/README.md

 export default App
 ```

-The remainder of work in this lab will all take place inside of `Bookshelf.jsx`.
+The remainder of the work in this lab will all take place inside of `Bookshelf.jsx`.

 ### Exercise 2: Define the initial state